\n\n\n\n\n\n\n\n\n

 Fascia, just like other collagenous tissues, needs specific nutrients to stay healthy.

 It is not as simple as eating a plant-based diet or becoming vegan.
-As plants do not have amino acids, your fascia & other connective tissues need them.
+As plants do not have amino acids, your fascia & other connective tissues need them to keep your collagen healthy.

 A diet that focuses on personal anti-inflammatory foods (remember, what’s anti-inflammatory to one person is not to another), which includes a full-spectrum of omega 3’s, a variety of plants, especially red veggies, like red spinach or berries, like Aronia – fundamental for building & supporting fascia with circulation.